Tooth Extraction and Smoking: Here’s What You Need To Know

 Smoking After Tooth Extraction Can Cause Dry Sockets

 When you smoke, the sucking sensation that comes from inhaling cigarettes can pull the blood clot from the socket.
 This leaves the nerves exposed and vulnerable to infection.
-If an infection develops, that leads to a dry socket and severe pain that can last as long a week.
+If an infection develops, that leads to a dry socket and severe pain that can last as long as a week.

 How Long Until to Avoid Smoking After A Tooth Extraction?

-If you do not plan on quitting smoking prior to having a tooth pulled, it is recommended that you try to avoid smoking for a minimum of 1 day following your extraction procedure.
+If you do not plan on quitting smoking before having a tooth pulled, it is recommended that you try to avoid smoking for a minimum of 1 day following your extraction procedure.
 The ideal timeframe would be to quit smoking for at least 72 hours after emergency tooth extraction.
 This will give your body a chance to let its natural healing process kick in and the odds of getting a dry socket decrease after that time.
-Good oral hygiene is also important following tooth extraction to ensure that the area stays clean and no food or debris finds its way into the socket.
+Good oral hygiene is also important following a tooth extraction to ensure that the area stays clean and that no food or debris finds its way into the socket.

 Talk To Your Dentist Prior To Your Getting Any Teeth Pulled

 Communication with your dentist or oral surgeon is critical.
 Be honest about your history with smoking and if you plan to smoke following any procedure involving tooth extraction, such as wisdom teeth removal.
 Coming up with the right treatment plan for you will ultimately give you a better result.
-If you do experience any pain or symptoms of dry socket, be sure to contact your dentist right away.
+If you do experience any pain or symptoms of dry sockets, be sure to contact your dentist right away.